WilsonPercival/WilsonPercival/Tween create bug/tween_create_bug_eng.md

 ## Problem description

-Виден спрайт в координатах 100, 100.
+A sprite is visible in coordinates 100, 100.

 ## Attach a .c3p